decorative

-Following a yearlong partnership with Independent School Management (ISM) and a thorough review of our space, time, resources, and the needs of our students, Stevens is thrilled to introduce our new schedule for the 2022-2023 school year.
+Following a yearlong partnership with Independent School Management (ISM) and a thorough review of our space, time, resources, and the needs of our students, Stevens introduced a new schedule that launched with the start of the 2022-2023 school year.

-The revitalized and reimagined schedule is based on research of best practices and grounded in our school’s four pillars of community, progressive teaching and learning, diversity and equity, and continuous improvement.
+The revitalized and reimagined schedule is based on research of best practices and grounded in our school’s guiding principles of community, progressive teaching and learning, diversity and equity, and continuous improvement.
 This transformation reflects our commitment to integrated, cross-disciplinary learning and ensures the time, space, and resources necessary for deep, project-based learning designed to enhance the student experience.

 Key Features:

-Seven-day cycle: Each homeroom class will have seven daily schedules that feature course rotations and create deeper learning opportunities.
+Seven-day cycle: Each homeroom class has seven daily schedules that feature course rotations and create deeper learning opportunities.

-LAB Day: The seventh day of each cycle will be a Learning and Belonging (LAB) Day, which offers dedicated opportunities for interdisciplinary and collaborative work.
+LAB Day: The seventh day of each cycle is a Learning and Belonging (LAB) Day, which offers dedicated opportunities for interdisciplinary and collaborative work.
 All specialists will be available to facilitate Stevens’ unique programmatic elements.

 Evenly-paced day: The new schedule ensures longer blocks of uninterrupted learning, scheduled breaks, consistent lunch times, dedicated community time, and reduces the number of transitions for students and teachers.